-As the tax deadline approaches we will discuss two problems preventing you from filing your taxes: missing or inaccurate tax documents.
-Some small employers forget to send W-2s preventing you from filing your taxes; other businesses may send incorrect forms.
-K-1s are even worse.
-With a K-1 you may not even know what the numbers should be and they always come late in the tax season.
+As the tax deadline approaches we will discuss two problems preventing you from filing your tax return missing or inaccurate tax documents, especially W-2s and K-1s.
+Some small employers forget to send W-2s or go out of business; other businesses may send incorrect forms.
+K-1s are the worse.
+With a K-1 you may not even know what the numbers should be and they always come just before the extension deadline.

 Missing or Incorrect W-2s and 1099-Rs

 The process is different with W-2s and 1099-Rs versus other tax reporting documents.

 The first step when a W-2 is wrong or missing is to contact the employer to secure a correct copy.
 Many employers and payroll services provide information online making it easier for most people to gain access to their information.